 My team produces projects for PR firms, non-profits, clients in technology, finance, fashion, transportation, healthcare, consumer services, and more.
-Popular corporate videos include, brand videos, sizzle reels, CEO profiles, explainer videos, training videos and web videos.
-We also work closely with major news and sports networks including NBC, ESPN and the Weather Channel.
+Popular corporate videos include brand videos, sizzle reels, CEO profiles, explainer videos, training videos, and web videos.
+We also work closely with major news and sports networks including NBC, ESPN, and The Weather Channel.

-When I first started in 2001, I was student at the University of Alabama and a news photographer at the local TV station.
+When I first started in 2001, I was a student at the University of Alabama and a news photographer at the local TV station.
 After graduating, I got a chance to work in Birmingham and shoot news and sports for the NBC affiliate.
 It was there in 2004 when I met my first director of photography (DP) freelancer.
 We were covering Hurricane Ivan in Gulf Shores, Alabama.
 I knew right then I wanted to freelance.
 That’s when I started buying gear and a buddy of mine and I started shooting weddings.
 Working all week and then shooting weddings on the weekend was tiresome, but I learned a lot about running a business.

 I’m not ashamed to say that in January of 2009, I was laid off by NBC in Birmingham.
 That’s when the economy was in the tank and lots of people were getting laid off everywhere.
 I knew right then I was going to start freelancing full-time.
 Before then, I was scared to quit my job because the economy wasn’t very good, but when I was laid off, I knew if I could make it as a freelancer now, I could do it forever.